Does Medicare Cover Bedside Commodes ?

 Whirlpool Bath Equipment – if your loved one is homebound and the pool is medically needed.
 If your loved one isn’t homebound Medicare will cover the cost of treatments in a hospital.

-DME typically not covered by Medicare
+List of durable medical equipment not covered by Medicare

 Augmentative Communication Device